-[BSC] When required by the enforcing agency, the owner or the responsible entity acting as the owner's agent shall employ one or more special inspectors to provide inspection or other duties necessary to substantiate compliance with this code.
+1. Special inspectors shall be independent entities with no financial interest in the materials or the employ one or more special inspectors to provide inspection or other duties necessary to substantiate compliance with this code.
 Special inspectors shall demonstrate competence to the satisfaction of the enforcing agency for the particular type of inspection or task to be performed.
 In addition, the special inspector shall have a certification from a recognized state, national or international association, as determined by the local agency.
 The area of certification shall be closely related to the primary job function, as determined by the local agency.